ipopescu/docs/source/docs/casper/concepts/economics/consensus.md

 #### Distribution {#distribution}

-Validators receive tokens for proposing and finalizing blocks according to their performance.
+Validators receive rewards for proposing and finalizing blocks according to their performance.
 The concept of weight is crucial for understanding this distribution scheme:

 -   **Weight:** A validator's bonded stake, used in consensus
 -   **Assigned weight of a block/round:** The total stake of validators scheduled to participate in a block